Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 Thankfully, there is a tool called multiqc which parses the results directory containing output from various tools, reads the log report created by those tools (ex: FastQC, FastqScreen, Quast), aggregates them and creates a single report summarizing all of these results so that you have everything in one place.
 This helps greatly in identifying the outliers and removing or reanalysizing it individually.

+### Applying multiQC to explore the sequence quality of sequenced *C. difficile* genomes
 First, let's start by applying multiQC to a set of FastQC runs that we performed for a set of ~50 *C. difficile* samples.
 In particular, here are the steps that were taken to generate our multiQC report:

 1) Planned our sequencing experiment, such that our objective was to sequence 50 *C. difficile* genomes to 50X coverage (remember coverage means the mean number of times each base in the genome is sequenced).
 We were sequencing on a MiSeq instrument that generated 300 bp reads and the *C. difficile* genome is ~4Mb.
 So, to meet our coverage targets we need: (4e6 bases * 50X coverage)/ (300 bp reads) = ~666,666 reads per sample.